manjotkaurr31/AWS-EKS-Orchestrated-IOT-Monitoring-System/README.md

 ### Ingestion Flow

-1. The Python device simulator generates telemetry for 1,000 logical devices — boilers, conveyors, and storage units — and sends each reading to the FastAPI ingestion endpoint.
+1. The Python device simulator generates telemetry for 1,000 logical devices (boilers, conveyors, and storage units) and sends each reading to the FastAPI ingestion endpoint.
 2. The API validates the payload and publishes it to the SQS main queue, returning `202 Accepted` immediately.
 3. Worker pods poll the queue, persist each record to PostgreSQL, and evaluate readings against predefined thresholds.
 4. Messages that fail processing after the maximum retry count are moved to the Dead Letter Queue.